2nd RACECAR Challenge

 Who is it for?

-For students to participate, they need to be supported and registered by a teacher at their school.
-The teachers are responsible for ensuring that their students form teams, for registering their students, for supporting them through the educational program miniRacecar, and for supporting them for the Racecar Competition.
+For students to participate, they need to be supported and registered by a teacher at their school or an educator in a non-profit organization.
+The teachers are responsible for ensuring that their students form teams, for registering them, for supporting them through the educational program miniRacecar, and for supporting them for the Racecar Competition.
 They will receive a certificate of teaching completion from the BWSI at MIT.

-Students can participate in teams of 2 to 4 members, and must be registered by a teacher at their school.
+Students can participate in teams of 2 to 4 members, and must be registered by a teacher at their school or an educator from a non-profit educational organization.
 Upon completion of the miniRacecar course, they will receive a certificate of completion from the BWSI at MIT.
 Completion of miniRacecar is required to take part in Racecar Challenge.

 I will attend a high-quality course, designed and offered by the BWSI at MIT!